Longjogger/fewo-calendar/README.md

 # Fewo-Calendar
-Read holiday apartment (Ferienwohung \[Fewo\]) bookings from Nextcloud Table and import them in a calendar via CalDav.
+Read holiday apartment (Ferienwohnung \[Fewo\]) bookings from the Nextcloud Tables app and import them into a (Nextcloud) calendar via CalDav.

 ## Prerequisites